-Red Leicester operates democratically, with a Management Committee, a Repertoire Group, and an Annual General Meeting.
+Red Leicester operates democratically, with a Management Committee, a Repertoire Meeting, and an Annual General Meeting.
 Meetings are open to all members and minutes are always available.
 We have a constitution, which is available on request.

 How do I join Red Leicester?

 Red Leicester welcomes new members who want to sing and who share our ethos.
 People thinking of joining the choir are welcome to come along to one of our regular rehearsals (see ‘When and where do we meet?’ above) at any time of the year (please remember that we only normally meet during Leicester school term times though!)

 New/prospective members are always made very welcome.
 We will only ask you to pay £1 a week for your first three visits, while you decide if this is the right choir for you.
 We will help you to find the part (bass, tenor, alto or soprano) that suits you and to pick up some of the words and notes we are all learning.
 If you would like to speak to someone before coming along, you can call Veronica on 0116 2703143.